-There is one photo in Laura Preston’s book that caught my attention right way when I flipped through the pages for the first time under the Christmas tree in December 2019.
+There is one photo in Laura Preston’s book that caught my attention right away when I flipped through the pages for the first time under the Christmas tree in December 2019.
 It is a photo of the New Mexico quilt on a double bed in a trailer.

 Everything in this photo I simply love: the light colors of the interior matching the quilt, the modern, but also kind of retro-looking design.
-In this moment I knew that I wanted to make this quilt.
+At this moment I knew that I wanted to make this quilt.

 And I have to admit that I actually tried to divert my husband’s wish of having the Minnesota quilt to this one… but I was not successful! 😉

 And what would every quilter do in such a situation?
 Correct, you make both quilts.
 So, after working on something else in March 2020, I made the New Mexico quilt my April 2020 quilt project.

 When I decided on this quilt, I did not consider that it would be another quilt made up of Half Square Triangles.

 There is nothing wrong with Half Square Triangles, but there were a lot of them and I had just finished three quilts based on them in the last months.

 At this stage, I was a bit tired of them.
 Not necessarily of making them, but of squaring them up.
 I really do not like this step of the process, but I also know that it is super important to square them up properly if you want your points to match.
 And this quilt needed 88 of them!

 Actually, 88 is not even such a bad number.
 There are quilts that require much more Half Square Triangles than 88.
 And here the color combination was super simple.
 Each of the four solids needed to be combined with the light beige only.

 It took me about 10 days to convince myself that I needed to square my Half Square Triangles up.
 During these 10 days of procrastinating, I already planned for my May quilt project and started preparations for it.
 Finally, I decided to watch a nice German crime show online and use the time to square up 88 Half Square Triangles in one go. 🙂